-Sadly, it isn’t uncommon for named beneficiaries to pass away and in such circumstances, it is likely you will need to rethink how your assets are divided amongst your remaining beneficiaries.
-If you have named an executor in your Will and they die during your lifetime, you will need to amend this.
+Sadly, it isn’t uncommon for named beneficiaries to pass away, and in such circumstances, it is likely you will need to rethink how your assets are divided amongst your remaining beneficiaries.
+If you have named an executor in your Will and they die during your lifetime, you must amend this.
 In the instance that you don’t, the State will decide who will be the administrator of your estate.

 Marriage, divorce and cohabitation